-7.1 There is no statutory right of appeal against any decision made by the Council to grant, revoke or refuse a Street Collections Permit.
-However, if an individual or organisation/charity wishes to lodge a request for a decision to

-7.2 In respect of the refusal or revocation of a House to House Collections Licence there is a right of appeal to the Parliamentary Secretary (Minister for Civil Society).
+- 7.1 There is no statutory right of appeal against any decision made by the Council to grant, revoke or refuse a Street Collections Permit.
+However, if an individual or organisation/charity wishes to lodge a request for a decision to be reviewed then the matter should be submitted to the Corporate Head of Law and Governance within 14 days of the date on which notice of refusal was received by the applicant. - 7.2 In respect of the refusal or revocation of a House to House Collections Licence there is a right of appeal to the Parliamentary Secretary (Minister for Civil Society).
 An appeal must be lodged within 14 days of the date on which notice of refusal or revocation was received by the applicant, or the holder of a licence.